Sign Up

 Wound Healing

 • M stands for moisture.
 Maintaining adequate moisture in the wound is necessary for healing cells to migrate and for microcellular processes to continue optimally.
 A dry wound bed may take almost 50% longer to heal than a moist wound environment.
-Too much moisture, on the other hand, perpetuates high levels of MMPs and cytokines and may contribute to the chronic inflammatory state of a chronic wound.
+Too much moisture, on the other hand, perpetuates high levels of MMPs and cytokines and may contribute to the inflammatory state of a chronic wound.

 • E stands for the edges of the wound (and surrounding tissue).
-Healthy wound edges have a "beachfront" look as if the edges of the wound were the sand on the water's edge of the beach gently flowing down into the water.
+Healthy wound edges have a "beachfront" look, as if the edges of the wound were the sand on the water's edge of the beach, gently flowing down into the water.
 If the edge of the wound is rolled under, like a cliff instead of a beach, or if it is undermined as if a cave were hiding under the wound edge, then skin cells (keratinocytes/epithelial cells) cannot migrate easily, and the wound will not contract (get smaller) normally.
 These problematic wound edges must be addressed and smoothed to facilitate or stimulate wound healing.
 In some cases, rolled edges may be addressed by chemical cauterization with silver nitrate on a stick by a professional trained to do this within their scope of practice.

 Clinical Pearl: